 He introduced a few additional performance measures and, at the same time, created and ran several highly expensive workshops with the management team.
 He thought the issue must be resolved after these steps.

-His experience as a senior executive was only handy for surface analysis and managing running operations, which is very different that stabilising a declining operation.
+His experience as a senior executive was only handy for surface analysis and managing reasonably well running operations, which is very different that stabilising a declining operation.
 This experience was less than adequate for strategic analysis of businesses that needed massive transformations.

 It will be accurate to say that his diagnostic was almost entirely incorrect.
 The surface changes that Rob's friend made in performance measures did not result in any significant change in the business's profitability.

 The changes in business conditions had happened so gradually, and imperceptibly that only a scientific method would detect the market changes and accurately measure them.

 His friend had now been trying to turn around the business for more than 18 months when one fine day, Rob got convinced that his friend would not be able actually to turn the company around.

 When the penny dropped, Rob understood that he needed professional intervention from a consulting company with deep expertise, high-level skills, and business transformations capability.

 Large scale Professional consulting world is Divided 50:50 among top tier strategists and second tier large accounting/IT firms